Peter Jacob Christ

 Driving, Discovering, Drawing and Painting

 I like to get in the car and just drive to unknown places via less traveled routes.
 I’m always on the lookout to discover subject matter and landscapes that grab me.
-What frequently draws my eye are the sometimes faded but bold signs and street scenes that pop up just around the bend in the road.
+What frequently draws my eye are faded but bold signs and street scenes that are unexpected.
 My wife and I are always on the lookout.
 Friends and family send bits they’ve spotted too.
-I feel like people usually see signs without really seeing them.
-They take in the information on the signs without looking at the signs as a part of (perhaps even the dominant part of) our modern landscapes.
+And when the time is right we’ll take a drive to see for ourselves.

-Sometimes my paintings are focused on a single sign and it’s setting - the way light plays across the neon, the colors in the shadows it casts, the flaking paint, the chains that suspend it from the crumbling brick work.
+Sometimes my paintings are focused on a single sign and it’s setting - the way light plays across the neon, the colors in the shadows it casts, the flaking paint, textures, the chains that suspend it from the crumbling brick work.
+Other times my paintings are a memory mashup of many different elements and settings that I’ve collected from these road trips.

-What interests me at first is the immediate impression of the subject in its setting, but what keeps me interested are the visual variations that exist when all the different elements of the image are viewed like music notes that are in confict with or in support of each other.
+What interests me at first is the immediate impression of what I see in its setting, but what keeps me interested are the visual variations that exist when all the different elements of the image (signs or otherwise) are combined.
 These elements that interest me are elegant lines, shapes with strong positive and negative spaces, and colors that are sometimes bold, sometimes subtle.
-Weathered surfaces, rusted metal, and broken typography are sources for suggesting texture variations.
+Most fundamentally, my paintings are about lines and edges.
+There is an elegance to a line - no matter what art form - that excites me.
+Weathered surfaces, rusted metal, and broken typography are sources for suggesting texture variations but their edges drive my compositions.
+Broken is so often more interesting than pristine.
+And as a painting develops I no longer look to my photo reference material, the painting tells me what to do.

 Ironically, I often find the signs and scenes I’ve used as the basis for my paintings have been destroyed shortly after I've completed the paintings.
 Either by development or by accident.
 Perhaps I’m a curse.